-An entrepreneur at the forefront of marketing, branding, positioning and communicating “The Next Big Thing,” Andy Cunningham has played a key role in the launch of a number of new categories including video games; personal computers; desktop publishing; digital imaging; RISC microprocessors; software as a service; very light jets; and clean tech investing.
-She is an expert in creating and executing marketing, branding and communication strategies that advance corporate reputation, increase shareholder value and accelerate growth.
+An entrepreneur at the forefront of marketing, branding, positioning and communicating “the next big thing,” Andy Cunningham has played a key role in the launch of a number of new categories, including video games, personal computers, desktop publishing, digital imaging, and software as a service.
+Her first book, Get to Aha!: Discover Your Positioning DNA and Dominate Your Competition, was published in 2017.

 Andy came to Silicon Valley in 1983 to work for Regis McKenna and help Steve Jobs launch Macintosh.
 She is the founder and president of Cunningham Collective, a marketing strategy firm dedicated to bringing innovation to market.
 The firm has worked with companies in a variety of markets, such as artificial intelligence, cannabis, crypto, information technology, big data, cloud, gaming, mobile apps, search, semiconductors, and virtual reality.